bipinKrishnan/ml-recipe-book/_sources/image_captioning.md

 :align: center
 ```

 Wohoo!!
-All these efforst paid off, the model is generating meaningful captions 🎉.
+All these efforts paid off, the model is generating meaningful captions 🎉.